Caring for qualifying relatives – and others – changes lives and tax situations

 It is also possible to claim a non-relative as a dependent, but that person must live with the taxpayer the entire tax year.
 In this situation, a single taxpayer can’t switch from the single filing status to the head of household filing status.

 Before getting Dad another tie, it might be a good idea to check in and see what he really wants – especially if he is older.
 Whether it’s moving in with their adult children or helping with chores, determining what kind of help older parents want or need likely can be accomplished by family members talking to each other.
-Taxpayers can learn more about claiming their adult parents in the Community or newsroom.
+Taxpayers can learn more about claiming their adult parents.